dutwjw/HBFusion/README.md

-# HBFusion
+# Aerial-Ground Point Cloud Place Recognition
-Aerial-Ground Point Cloud Place Recognition
+Our code is coming soon.